CassBaltz/MichStar/docs/phases/phase6.md

 * Api::ReviewController (create, destroy, index, show, update)

 ### Views
-* restaurant/:restaurantId/reviews/index.json.jbuilder
+* restaurants/:restaurantId
-* user/:userId/reviews/index.json.jbuilder
+* users/:userId
-* reviews/show.json.jbuilder
+* reviews/index.json.jbuilder
+  * assume this will have different output with regards to whether it is called from restaurant or user component (will need two different fetch methods);

 ## Flux
 ### Views (React Components)